warden-protocol/wardenprotocol/docs/docs/operate-a-node/create-a-validator.md

 wardend query comet-validator-set | grep "$(wardend comet show-address)"
 ```

-If the output is empty, your validator is not in the active set.
+If the output is empty, your validator isn't in the active set.